Do Neural Networks Lose Plasticity in a Gradually Changing World?: Experiments

-In the Random Pixel Permuting task, we observe only a mild plasticity loss (test accuracy drops around 10\%) for the unregularized MLP on the Random EMNIST benchmark with 100 tasks.
-Such a mild plasticity loss is consistent with previous work~\cite{kumar2024maintaining, lewandowski2025learning}, and is likely because the nature of the task allows the model to reuse previously learned image features, thereby facilitating adaptation.
-In this task, we observe all previously introduced mitigation methods are able to preserve plasticity to a large extent (Figure~\ref{fig:rq2_pixel_permute}).
+For Random Pixel Permuting, we observe only a mild plasticity loss (test accuracy drops around 10\%) for the unregularized MLP on the Random EMNIST benchmark with 100 tasks.
+Such a mild plasticity loss is consistent with previous work~\citep{kumar2024maintaining, lewandowski2025learning}, and is likely because the nature of the task allows the model to reuse previously learned image features, thereby facilitating adaptation.
+In this task, we observe all previously introduced mitigation methods are able to preserve plasticity to a large extent (Fig.~\ref{fig:rq2_pixel_permute}).
 Nevertheless, our task sampling and input interpolation (yellow and orange curves) remain the two most competitive methods at the 100th task.

-In the Random Bigram Cipher task (Figure~\ref{fig:bigram_cipher}), we observe a drastic loss of generalizability for an unregularized T5-small model, with the test BLEU2 score falling to 20\% after 50 tasks, reflecting high complexity of the task.
+In the Random Bigram Cipher task (Fig.~\ref{fig:bigram_cipher}), we observe a drastic loss of generalizability for an unregularized T5-small model, with the test BLEU2 score falling to 20\% after 50 tasks, reflecting high complexity of the task.
 Consistent with our Random Seq2Seq findings, ReDO and L2 regularization fail to retain generalizability in the language domain.
 Similarly, Spectral Regularization and Shrink\&Perturb successfully preserve generalizability, mirroring their strong performance on the Random Seq2Seq task.

 Overall, our proposed simulation of a gradually changing environment preserves generalizability in both the vision task and the complex language task, matching the performance of the best-performing mitigation methods designed for abrupt task changes.
 Experiment details are shown in Appendix~\ref{appendix:B}.